 As a whole the genus Calceolaria is bee pollinated.
 Relying on what are known as "oil bees," most of the flowers in this genus produce hairs that secret oils that the female bees relish.
-Calceolaria uniflora is rather different from the rest.
+Calceolaria uniflora is different from the rest in that it doesn't bother with oil production.
 Instead of producing flowers with a tube or a pouch, this species creates an almost alien-looking red and orange bloom with a bright white appendage on its lower lip.
 What is going on there?
 The answer to this strange riddle has a clue in where this species grows.

 As it turns out, the seedsnipes regularly visit patches of these flowers and proceed to peck off and eat the white appendage.
-As the birds peck off these appendages, the sexual parts of the flower bash against the birds head.
+As the birds peck off these appendages, the anthers and stigma bash against the birds head.
 As it does, pollen is dusted onto the bird as well as onto the female parts of the flower.
 Thus pollination is achieved.
 But what's in it for the birds?
 As it turns out, when tested in the lab, researchers found these appendages to be high in sugars.
 The birds are in it for an easy, sugary meal.

 When we think of birds as pollinators, we often think of hummingbirds or honeyeaters.
 The relationship between Calceolaria uniflora and the seedsnipe is rather outlandish in comparison but it certainly works for both species.
 The lack of insect pollinators has driven Calceolaria uniflora towards an alternative pollinator and quite a unique one at that!